 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g., cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g., 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g., submarine nodules) may warrant disclosure of detailed information.
-Aircore drilling.
-Approximately 1kg of sample was collected from each metre interval and composited into one sample for every 4m.
+Reverse Circulation (RC) drilling samples were collected as 1m samples split from the rig cyclone using a cone splitter.
+These samples were then stored securely on site.
+Approximately 1kg of sample was also collected from each metre interval and composited into one sample for every 4m.
 The 4m composite samples were then sent for analysis.
-Drilling techniques • Drill type (e.g., core, reverse circulation, open-hole hammer, rotary airblast, auger, Bangka, sonic, etc.) and details (e.g., core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc.).
-INAC001-INAC0048 Aircore to blade refusal at EOH Drill collars are surveyed using hand-held GPS (+/- 2 metres horizontal accuracy).
+Drilling techniques Drill type (e.g., core, reverse circulation, open-hole hammer, rotary airblast, auger, Bangka, sonic, etc.) and details (e.g., core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc.).
+RCB001, RCB002, RCB003, RCB004, RCB005, Reverse circulation to end of hole INAC001-INAC0048 Aircore to blade refusal at EOH Drill collars are surveyed using hand-held GPS (+/- 2 metres horizontal accuracy).
 Drill collar orientation was by compass and inclinometer Downhole surveys were completed with a gyroscope